ibm-watson-data-lab/watson-recipe-bot-nodejs-janusgraph/README.md

 1. A [Bluemix](https://www.ibm.com/cloud-computing/bluemix/) account.
 2. A [Watson Conversation](https://www.ibm.com/watson/developercloud/conversation.html) service provisioned in your Bluemix account.
-3. A [Graph](http://www.ibm.com/analytics/us/en/technology/cloud-data-services/graph/) service provisioned in your Bluemix account.
+3. A [JanusGraph](https://www.compose.com/databases/janusgraph) service provisioned in your Compose account.
 4. A [Spoonacular](https://spoonacular.com/food-api) API key.
 A free tier is available, however a credit card is required.
 5. A [Slack](https://slack.com) account and permission in your Slack team to register a Slack bot.